-Espresso Coffee Blend is crafted especially for espresso aficionados.
-Full-bodied with remarkable depth, flavor overtones of fine wine, citrus and berry, ending with a super-sweet finish.
-Incredibly explosive to the palate if you drink espresso black.
-When pulled correctly, this espresso blend is the best coffee and boasts a fine, full crema.
+Our Espresso Coffee Blend is crafted especially for espresso aficionados.
+It is full-bodied with remarkable depth, and has flavor overtones of fine wine, citrus, and berry, ending with a super-sweet finish.
+It is incredibly explosive to the palate if you drink your espresso black.
+When pulled correctly, this espresso coffee blend boasts a fine, full crema.

 What is Espresso?

 Espresso is a richly flavored, highly concentrated form of coffee that is brewed by forcing small amounts of pressurized, nearly boiling water through finely-ground coffee beans.
 Due to its method of preparation, espresso is generally thicker than coffee and it is served in shots with each shot measuring about an ounce.
 Espressos are usually poured into small, often white espresso cups known as demitasse cups.
 Getting the right variables and equipment for brewing espresso is a crucial step to the successful preparation of quality espresso shots and espresso drinks.

 Variables are very important, and they generally apply while making coffee of any kind.
 However, there are some variables that are only unique to when you make espresso.

 How do you Make Espresso?

 The quality of your water is a huge determinant of how good your espresso shot, or espresso drink will taste.
 You can purchase water test kits from your local hardware store so you can test the quality of your water for unwanted minerals, scale, and sediments and you can contact your local water source, so you learn about the quality of water you receive.